tomjwells/coti-node-monitoring/README.md

   - <a href="https://prometheus.io/docs/visualization/grafana/" target="_blank">Prometheus</a>
   - <a href="https://grafana.com/oss/loki/" target="_blank">Loki</a>

-While the dashboards are more immediately useful, the preconfigured Grafana datasources will allow you to create your own queries and graphs.
+While the dashboards are more immediately useful and give lots of information about the state of your node, the preconfigured Grafana datasources will allow you to create your own custom queries and graphs.

 # Useful Docker Management Commands